parimarjan/learnedsystems-www/_posts/2021-09-19-cardinality-estimation-benchmark.md

 *Author: [Parimarjan Negi](https://parimarjan.github.io),
 [Ryan Marcus](https://rcmarcus.info), Andreas Kipf*

-There has been a lot of interest in using Machine Learning models for cardinality estimation.
-The motivating application, often, is to estimate the sizes of the subplans that a query optimizer encounters when searching for the best execution plan.
+There has been a lot of interest in using ML models for cardinality estimation.
+Often, the motivating application is to estimate the sizes of the subplans that a query optimizer encounters when searching for the best execution plan.
 In the most simplified setting, a better query plan may need to process smaller sized intermediate results, thereby utilizing fewer resources, and executing faster.
 Several approaches have shown that you can consistently outperform DBMS estimators, often by orders of magnitude in terms of average estimation accuracy.
 However, improving estimation accuracy may not neccessarily improve an optimizer's final query plan, as highlighted in the following simple example[^estimation_plan_quality].

 ![Plan Cost Intuition](/assets/ceb/CEB-blog-intuition.png)